Comp-Wolf/Dev-Ops_Repo/projects/504-microservices-ci-cd-pipeline/README.md

 git checkout feature/msp-5
 ```

-* Create a folder for infrastructure setup with the name of `infrastructure` under `petclinic-microservices-with-db` folder.
+* Create a folder for infrastructure setup with the name of `infrastructure`.

 ``` bash
 mkdir infrastructure